Brandon-7-Sharp/python_web_scraper/README.md

             messages=[{"role": "user", "content": f"Give a title and summarize the following article in 50 words or less: {paragraphs}" }])
 ```

-## run.py Explanation:
+## run.py:
 run.py is the main python script for running this program.
+You should navigate to the folder that 'run.py' is located and type 'python .\run.py' to run the program.

 ### Imports:
 We first import the python scripts from modules 1, 2, and 3 so we can acces the classes created in them.